datawire/quark/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Quark's documentation!
+Welcome to the Quark documentation!
 =================================

-Contents:
+Available documents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   Quark Language Reference <language-reference/index>